timenyin/timenyin/README.md

-### Hi there I am a Timenyin Harmony freelancer currently using my creativity to bring ideas to life in Nigeria.
+### I am a freelancer currently using my creativity to bring ideas to life in Nigeria, Edo state.
+My Work is based on front-end web designs along with Adobe XD on UX and UI Designs.